hargup/hargup.github.io/quotes.rst

     Institutions will try to preserve the problem to which they are the solution.

     -- Clay Shirky

-..
-..
-These traits — the ability to show off one’s knowledge, to argue over fine
-..     (and possibly trivial) points, to correct others publicly — aren’t
-..     inherently male or female.
-Still, they’re often beneficial for men and
-..     socially detrimental for women.
-On the Internet, this shouldn’t matter.
-No
-..     one can see you, and with the right screen name, gender is all but
-..     impossible to detect.
-And, of course, there are tons of women on the Web.
-..
-But after a lifetime of hearing that they should be polite,
-..     non–confrontational and self–deprecating, many women may feel uncomfortable
-..     shedding that training to engage in a toad classification debate on
-..
-Wikipedia.
-..
-..     -- Doyle 2009

 .. epigraph::
     Not everything a feminist does is a feminist act.